-That’s why it’s important to not strictly follow the advice or methods of any one beekeeper.
-You always have to modify the methods to fit your local climate and eventually your style — how much or how little you want to put into beekeeping.
-It’s easy to be convinced by beekeepers who seem to be sure of themselves, so you go off and do exactly what they do — until you realize what’s easy for them is a headache for you because you don’t have access to the same resources they do, or you just don’t have the time for it.
-Or their methods don’t apply to your climate.
-For instance, Newfoundland beekeepers shouldn’t try to emulate the methods of beekeepers in warm climates like California or Arizona who pretty much live on another planet that has little in common with Newfoundland.
+That’s why I don’t strictly follow the advice or methods of any one beekeeper.
+I always have to modify their methods to fit my local climate and eventually my style — how much or how little I want to put into beekeeping.
+It’s easy to be convinced by beekeepers who seem to be sure of themselves (new beekeepers with the least experience are usually the most confident), so you buy into it and go off and do exactly what they do — until you realise what’s easy for them is a headache for you because you don’t have as much money as they do, or as much land, or as much time, or their methods don’t apply to your climate.
+Newfoundland beekeepers, for instance, probably shouldn’t try to emulate the methods of beekeepers in warm climates like California or Arizona who pretty much live on another planet that has little in common with Newfoundland.
 All beekeeping is local beekeeping (see Honey Bee Suite for more on this).
 That’s about the only piece of advice I feel confident giving.

 I’m sure there are tonnes of other beekeeping books out there worth reading for beginners.
 I’ve barely skimmed the surface.
 The reading list is endless.
 David Burns’s Basic Beekeeping lessons are probably as good as it gets for absolute beginners.
 Then once you get the lay of the land, let your fascination be your guide.
 It’s pretty cool.

-P.S.: Mud Songs isn’t a bad read for beginners, either.
-Start with Building a Bee Hive and go from there.
-The How-To page collects the more practical articles I’ve written since 2009, all of them geared towards novices, and the Bee Books category offers up some other reading possibilities too.
-Good luck.
+Mud Songs isn’t a bad read for beginners, either.
+Maybe start with Building a Beehive and go from there.
+My Guide to Beekeeping in Newfoundland collects the more practical articles I’ve written since 2010, all of them geared towards novices, and the Reading Material category offers up some other reading possibilities too.

-ADDENDUM (Sept.
-30/13): I didn’t mentioned beekeeping forums such as Beesource, but they’re not bad places to visit from time to time.
+Forums such as Beesource and the World Wide Beekeeping Forum are not bad places to visit from time to time.
 You just have to learn who to listen to and who to ignore.